-₽ EdAmt
+🗝 EdAmt

 How much was your last repayment?
-INTERVIEWER: CODE 0 IF NO REPAYMENTS YET MADE
+INTERVIEWER: CODE 0 IF NO REPAYMENTS YET MADE the value of the loan.
+Please check that this is correct.

 If a student has borrowed money for a course and is now paying back that loan the repayments must be less than the original loan.